Robert Reid (bishop): Early life

 Elizabeth Schanwell had at least three siblings—John who became abbot of Couper Angus, William who was a secular cleric, and Robert who in 1501 was Vicar of Kircaldy, and Dean of the faculty of arts at St Andrews University from 1512 to 1517.
-From 1517 to 1519 Robert Schanwell served as Deputy Rector and Rector of the university.
+From 1517 to 1519, Robert Schanwell served as Deputy Rector and Rector of the university.
 Reid entered St Salvator's College in St Andrews University in 1511 during the period that his uncle, Robert Schanwell, held high office.
-Under the tutelage of Hugh Spens, Professor of Sacred Theology, he graduated as a Bachelor of Arts in 1513 or 1514 followed by his Master of Arts on 28 May 1515.
-St Salvador's College introduced the study of canon law as part of the curriculum in 1500 when it required that a Bachelor of Canon Law deliver three lectures per week.
-Hugh Spens had become a Doctor of Canon Law in 1508 but it was not until 1538 that degrees in civil law were offered.
+Under the tutelage of Hugh Spens, Professor of Sacred Theology, he graduated as a Bachelor of Arts in 1513 or 1514, followed by his Master of Arts on 28 May 1515.
+St Salvador's College introduced the study of canon law as part of the curriculum in 1500, when it required that a Bachelor of Canon Law deliver three lectures per week.
+Hugh Spens had become a Doctor of Canon Law in 1508, but it was not until 1538 that degrees in civil law were offered.
 By the 1430s, for those aspiring to the higher echelons of the church or service to the king, or both, a postgraduate degree in canon or civil law was essential.
-Reid is almost always described as being a postgraduate law student at the University of Paris but no record of this has been uncovered.
+Reid is almost always described as being a postgraduate law student at the University of Paris, but no record of this has been uncovered.
 Moreover, Reid's future distinguished law career with expertise in both canon and civil law would rule out Paris as it was specifically barred from offering civil law.
-Instead, other universities provided this discipline; for instance, the University of Orlèans, situated only 110 km southwest of Paris offered a three-year course on civil law for those qualified in canon law.
+Instead, other universities provided this discipline; for instance, the University of Orléans, situated only 110 km southwest of Paris, offered a three-year course on civil law for those qualified in canon law.

-Reid was appointed as a Notary public in the diocese of Moray in 1518 and then described as a court procurator in Fife and also as a cleric of St Andrews diocese, both in 1519.
+Reid was appointed as a Notary public in the diocese of Moray in 1518 and then described as a court procurator in Fife and as a cleric of St Andrews diocese, both in 1519.
 In 1520, he acted as a notary public of St Andrews diocese.
 He was subdean in the Diocese of Moray at Elgin Cathedral by 1524 and then officialis or official of the diocese by 1527—the official of a diocese was a lawyer who was the judge in the bishop's consistorial court and needed not only in-depth knowledge of canon law but frequently, civil law also.